 “But what is it exactly that you are doing?”
 A question I get on a regular basis.
 The specifics of coaching can be kind of intangible.
 Let’s just hope there is a visible change at the end.
 Right?
 Although some proven methods (as there is Marshall Goldsmiths’ stakeholder centered coaching) make questioning the ROI almost impossible (guaranteeing measurable leadership growth), and although I can show you my amazingly detailed BigFish4.me coaching process, there simply is no “one size fits all” once we start.

 So what to expect from hiring an executive coach?
-For those of you who missed the daily visuals over the last few weeks, or for those of you who just want to re-read them once more, let me share with you 15 specific supports that will serve your process of leadership growth once you start working with an executive coach.
+Let me share with you 15 specific supports that will serve your process of leadership growth once you start working with an executive coach.

 1. Support and challenge your “self-diagnosis”